LuckySmouk/LWAL_proto/README.md

-## A bad example of how not to do it
+## A test example of an agent with some functionality
 # Windows Automation Agent